 Another thing you can do to prevent eating more than you intended to is to drink a glass of water when you get to the picnic.
-We don't always realize how dehydrated we

-By the time you feel thirsty you are already getting dehydrated.
+We don't always realize how dehydrated we get when we are outside in the heat.
+Be strong and sensible about what By the time you feel thirsty you are already getting dehydrated.
 Drinking water before and during your meal can help you feel fuller and may help from overeating.